 Use the highest quality assets

-Below are the quality guidelines we have outlined for the various asset types you submit for your ads.
+We have outlined some quality guidelines for the various asset types you submit for your ads.

 Submit independent, complete thoughts